joshMeise/Calculator/README.md

 Joshua Meise and Brandon Zhao

-This VHDL Calculator project was developed as part of Dartmouth College's ENGS31 class, Digital Electronics.
+This VHDL Calculator project was developed as part of Dartmouth College's COSC 56 class, Digital Electronics.
 The project demonstrates the use of VHDL for implementing a basic calculator with serial communication on an FPGA.